Skip to topmenuSkip to main navigationSkip to main content

 When do you run the risk of pregnancy?

-If you are too late getting your next contraceptive injection (later than 3 months).
+If you are too late getting your next contraceptive injection, or you stop having injections, you could get pregnant.

 STIs